itsdanli/dan_blog/about.markdown

 ---
 layout: page
-title: About
+title: About Me
 permalink: /about/
 ---

-Currently residing in beautiful Chicago, Illinois.
-I like being outdoors, coding, financial markets, yoga and exploring new ideas.
+> "Be yourself, everyone else is taken" -- Oscar Wilde

+#### Living in Chicago.